University of British Columbia: CIRS building

-The University of British Columbia CIRS building is designed to be net positive in four environmental aspects.
+The University of British Columbia Centre for Interactive Research on Sustainability (CIRS) building is designed to be net positive in four environmental aspects.
 It uses energy obtained from the Earth and Ocean Sciences (EOSC) Building to heat itself, which wastes around 900 megawatts due to ten air changes every hour.
 The building's wood holds nearly 600 tons of carbon, offsetting more carbon than its construction and maintenance created.
 Sustainable features include a water supply sourced entirely from rainwater, an on-site sewage treatment facility converting waste into reusable water and compost, and the use of wood from pine beetle-killed trees, minimizing the need for logging.

 The building relies primarily on solar energy for electricity, and all areas use natural lighting during the day.
 These green technologies and sustainable operating practices reduce the building's ecological footprint and enhance the well-being of its occupants.

 Water conservation initiatives

 For over 20 years, UBC has implemented water consumption policies through two initiatives, ECOTrek and UBC Renew.
 ECOTrek is Canada's largest sustainability project, which involved a massive water and energy-saving initiative, rebuilding almost 300 academic buildings at UBC.
 This project achieved a World Clean Energy nomination.
 The water management aspect included updates to toilets, urinals, basins, and water-cooled equipment, along with the installation of steam and water meters to monitor and quantify water consumption across campus.

 The UBC Renew project focuses on renovating aging institutional buildings instead of demolishing and constructing new ones.
 Demolition can have significant environmental impacts, such as soil pollution, increased air pollutants, and higher water consumption.
 Renovating old buildings helps save large volumes of water and reduces energy costs.

 The university retrofitted its facilities with composting toilets; however, these did not function correctly.
 As of 2019, UBC consumed about four billion litres of water a year, which could fill 1,600 Olympic-sized swimming pools.